nchen93/nchen93.github.io/_pages/about.md

 News
 ======

+> `[April/2025] My first-author paper has completed major revision and resubmitted to IEEE TWC for review!`

 > `[April/2025] My first-author paper was submitted to IEEE TWC for review!`

 > [March/2025] It is a great honor to serve as Guest Editor of Special Issue "[**Application of Artificial Intelligence in Unmanned Aerial Vehicles**](https://www.mdpi.com/journal/electronics/special_issues/FW7A5WF45P)" in Electronics!